mzfrank/myweb/index.md

 [Presentation slides](https://github.com/mzfrank/myweb/files/6825712/Talk_ChenFrank_2021Mar05.pdf)

 Which Firms Have More Predictable Profits?
 A Method and Applications (with [Keer Yang](https://keeryang.github.io/)) available soon. **Keer is a superb PhD student, with interests in FinTech, Empirical Corporate Finance, Machine Learning, and Financial Intermediation.
 He will be on the job market this year (fall 2021 - spring 2022).
-If you need more information check his [web page](https://keeryang.github.io/) and/or contact me for more information.**
+If you need more information check his [web page](https://keeryang.github.io/) and/or contact me.**

 # Discussions at conferences